 Screwdriver – flat blade

-T25 torx T Handle (or T25 socket and ratchet)
+T25 torx T Handle

 - Remove the five 8mm screws anchoring the upper filter housing.
 Remove upper filter housing from vehicle.